trideeindhoven/website/content/yealink/avg_gdpr.md

 TÜV Rheinland reageert alleen terug met het kort, maar o zo krachtige: "Compliance with the GDPR"

-Uiteraard stel ik TÜV ook vragen over de bewoording "are ensured to be compliant with the GDPR" en de (veel voorzichtigere) bewoording in de ETSI TS 103645: "the present document can help in ensuring that these are compliant with the<cut>GDPR".
+Uiteraard stel ik TÜV ook vragen over de bewoording "are ensured to be compliant with the GDPR" en de (veel voorzichtigere) bewoording in de ETSI TS 103 645: "the present document can help in ensuring that these are compliant with the <cut>GDPR".
 TÜV reageert dat "The certification consists of three parts and therefore cannot be simply equated to ETSI TS 103 645".
 Uiteraard heb ik gevraagd of ik deze andere twee delen ook mag inzien of dat ik het certificaatnummer hiervan mag hebben zodat ik ook deze delen op {{< a_blank "certipedia" "https://www.certipedia.com/" >}} kan zien en of deze nog steeds actief